 January – February of IB1 Year: Decide on your research topic.

-Spring of IB1 Year: Submit your EE research plan and discuss with your supervisor and ideally try to settle on a title with input from your supervisor.
+Spring of IB1 Year: Submit your EE research plan and discuss it with your supervisor, ideally try to settle on a title with input from your supervisor.

 The more you can do to get a well-thought-through Extended Essay draft, the less pressure you will have in your final IB year.